ATNIO/poa-deploy/README.md

 By default this will create:

 * 1 container which is a signer node with bootstrapped
-* 1 container which is another signer node (which connects to the bootstrapped container on launch)
+* 1 container which is another signer node
-* 1 container which is a normal node (which connects to the bootstrapped container on launch)
+* 1 container which is a normal node
 * 1 Netstats container (with a Web UI to view activity in the cluster)
 * 1 Explorer container